HomeBlog Home

 3. Pro: Higher Return on Investment

-Often appreciating faster than some newer homes in the same area, historic homes tend to be less affected by market turndowns, which further adds to the value.
-Sometimes, a historic property can be valued as much as 26% higher than other homes in the same neighborhood and community.
+Additionally, historic homes in designated districts tend to be protected from incompatible development, which helps maintain neighborhood character and property values.
+Often appreciating faster than some newer homes in the same area, historic homes tend to be less affected by market downturns, which further adds to the value.

 4. Pro: Financial Assistance For Renovations